A Revisiting of the Pressure Elimination for a Fluid-Structure PDE Interaction and Its Implications

 where $\bw_1 = \frac{1}{\lambda}D_{\lambda}(\bu|_{\Gamma_s})$ and the other `data' terms are in $\bw_0$.

 Now having expressed $\bw$ in terms of $\bu$ and data terms, note that $\bu$ is still unknown.
 Now we return to the fluid component above, which solves the system:

 and recall $\bu$ vanishes on $\Gamma_f$ and is divergence-free.
 First define the space of fluid test functions $\bH_{\Gamma_f, 0}^{1}(\Omega_f) = \{\bvarphi \in \bH^{1}(\Omega_f) : \bvarphi|_{\Gamma_f} = 0\} $.
 We multiply the fluid system above by the test function $\bvarphi \in \bH_{\Gamma_f, 0}^{1}(\Omega_f)$, and use Green's formula for the manipulations below.
-The idea is that we first compute formally (assuming sufficient trace regularity) to get the mixed variational form~\eqref{mixed_variational}, and after applying the Babu\v{s}ka-Brezzi Theorem gives sufficient regularity of the component terms $\bu$ and $\pi$ which eventually suffices to get maximality.
+The idea is that we first compute formally (assuming sufficient trace regularity) to get the mixed variational form \eqref{mixed_variational}, and after applying Theorem~\ref{LBB} (Babu\v{s}ka--Brezzi) gives sufficient regularity of the component terms $\bu$ and $\pi$ which eventually suffices to get maximality.
 We have:

 and use of Green's theorem on the term $(\div\varepsilon(\bu), \bvarphi)$ gives:

 and use of Green's theorem on the pressure term yields: